TIY-Houston-Front-End-Engineering/Notes-Sept-2014/day33.md

 # Homework for the weekend

 - Create a **BRAND NEW** copy of your latest Backbone View repo.
 In otherwords, clone it or create a new repo and copy everything over.
-- Update your code to a Collection.
+- Update your code to a Collection (Or just a Model, if you aren't pulling an entire array of data).
 This Collection will create Models, and each `Model#initialize()` will create its own View:

     ```js
     var EtsyView = Backbone.View.extend({